gagana137k/gagana137k/README.md

 ###

-<p align="left">I'm a data science enthusiast from Bengaluru with a passion for turning data into meaningful insights.
+<p align="left">I'm a data science enthusiast with a passion for turning data into meaningful insights.
 I enjoy exploring machine learning, AI, and statistical modeling, and I thrive on solving real-world problems.
 Currently pursuing my BCA, I'm excited to dive deeper into data science and make an impact in the field.</p>

 ###